vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 Whether to show blogger information in the sidebar

-- `mobile`: Show in sidebar in mobile view
+- `'mobile'`: Show in sidebar in mobile view
 - `'always'`: Always show in the sidebar
 - `'none'`: Never show in the sidebar